-Donald Trump Dedicated A Golf Trophy To Puerto Rico Hurricane Victims, & What Was He Thinking?
+Donald Trump Dedicated A Golf Trophy To Hurricane Victims, And Everyone Is Furious

 Donald Trump's response to the crisis in Puerto Rico has, uh, left a lot to be desired.
 In the week and a half since the island was decimated by Hurricane Maria on Sept.
 20, his most notable statements about the devastated U.S. territory have been to victim blame Puerto Rico for its debt and pick a fight with one of the most prominent leaders on the island.
 And now, in a jaw-droppingly tone-deaf gesture, Trump dedicated a golf trophy to hurricane victims in Puerto Rico on Oct.
 1.

 Trump spent the weekend of Sept.
 30 at his own golf club in Bedminster, NJ, but was at the Liberty National Golf Club on Sunday afternoon to award the President's Cup trophy — the first time the award has been handed out by a sitting president, according to NJ.com.
 As he awarded the trophy to the victorious U.S. team, he spoke about the disaster in Puerto Rico, as well as hurricane-ravaged Florida and Texas.
 He said,